-The Framework and Approach (F&A) is the first step in a two-year process to determine efficient prices for electricity distribution services in Victoria for the 2021 to 2025 regulatory control period.
+The Framework and Approach (F&A) is the first step in a two year process to determine efficient prices for electricity distribution services in Victoria for the 2021 to 2025 regulatory control period.
 The F&A determines, amongst other things, which services we will regulate and the broad nature of the regulatory arrangements.
-This includes an assessment of services to be regulated (service classification) and how we will control the prices and/or revenues set for those services (form of control) as well as the application of incentive schemes.
+This includes an assessment of services (service classification) and whether we need to directly control the prices and/or revenues set for those services.
 The F&A also facilitates early consultation with consumers and other stakeholders and assists electricity distribution businesses prepare regulatory proposals.

-This F&A outlines changes we are proposing that will affect the regulated services offered by the Victorian distributors for the next regulatory period (2021-25).
-In our view, changes to the F&A are necessary to reflect rule changes and the development of new incentive schemes and regulatory guidelines that will apply to the Victorian distributors.
+This preliminary F&A outlines changes we are proposing that will affect the regulated services offered by the Victorian distributors in the future.

+Our preliminary view is that the F&A should be revised to reflect rule changes and the development of new incentive schemes and regulatory guidelines that will apply to the Victorian distributors.

-In particular, in late 2017, the Australian Energy Market Commission (AEMC) changed the National Electricity Rules (NER) to amend the framework we use to classify the distributors' electricity distribution services.1 Because of this rule change, we published the Distribution Service Classification Guideline and Exempt Assets Guideline, shortly after the release of the preliminary F&A. We have applied these Guidelines in making the final F&A for Victorian distributors.
-As well, the F&A reflects recent amendments to the National Electricity (Victoria) Act 2005 which apply Chapter 5A of the NER and the AER's connection charge guideline to Victorian distributors.
+In particular, late last year, the Australian Energy Market Commission (AEMC) changed the National Electricity Rules (NER) to amend the framework we use to classify the distributors' electricity distribution services.
+As a result of this rule change, the Australian Energy Regulator (AER) is developing a Distribution Service Classification Guideline and Exempt Assets Guideline, and will release final Guidelines by 30 September 2018.
+We intend to apply these Guidelines in making the final F&A for Victorian distributors, to be released in January 2019.
+Recent amendments to the National Electricity (Victoria) Act 2005 provide for the application of Chapter 5A of the NER and the AER's connection charge guideline to Victorian distributors.

-Further, we developed a new demand management incentive scheme (DMIS) and demand management innovation allowance mechanism (DMIAM or Allowance Mechanism)2 and implemented a NEM-wide Ring-fencing Guideline.3 We have reflected these changes to the regulatory environment in this F&A. Conversely, Power of Choice reforms that introduced metering contestability to residential electricity consumers in other jurisdictions do not apply in Victoria.4 In 2017, the Victorian Government deferred metering competition in Victoria through an Order-In-Council.5 This means the approach to the classification of metering services remains unchanged from that of the existing determination.
+Further, we developed a new demand management incentive scheme (DMIS) and demand management innovation allowance mechanism (DMIAM or Allowance Mechanism)2 and have implemented a NEM-wide Ring-fencing Guideline.3 These changes to the regulatory environment that the Victorian distributors operate in have been reflected in this preliminary F&A. On the other hand, Power of Choice reforms that introduced metering contestability to residential electricity consumers in other jurisdictions have not yet been applied in Victoria.4 In 2017 the Victorian Government deferred metering competition in Victoria through an Order-In-Council.5 This means the approach to the classification of metering services remains unchanged from that of the existing determination.